Planar quantum low-density parity-check codes with open boundaries: Planar codes from topological order

-This section reviews the essential terminology from Ref.~\cite{liang2024operator} that underpins our construction of planar qLDPC codes.
-Starting with a qLDPC code on a torus, one can truncate it to an open lattice by retaining only those bulk stabilizers that are fully supported within the finite lattice.
-Near the boundaries, however, the \textbf{topological order (TO) condition}~\cite{bravyi2010topological, bravyi2011short} is violated, meaning that there exist local operators commuting with all bulk stabilizers that are not products of these stabilizers.
-These operators are referred to as \textbf{boundary gauge operators}.
-More precisely, the collection of local operators that commute with bulk stabilizers, quotiented by bulk stabilizers, form the group $\mathcal{G}$ of boundary gauge operators.
-Note that these operators may not necessarily commute with each other.\footnote{This terminology is inspired by subsystem codes, where the gauge operators do not commute, and their commutants form the stabilizer group.} In this framework, bulk and boundary anyons can be defined as follows~\cite{Ellison2023paulitopological, ruba2024homological, liang2023extracting, liang2024operator, liang2025generalized}: \begin{definition} A \textbf{bulk anyon} is defined as a finite violation of stabilizers on the lattice.
-It is a homomorphism $\phi$ from the stabilizer group $ \mathcal{S} $ to $\ZZ_2$: \begin{eqs} \phi: \mathcal{S} \rightarrow \ZZ_2= \{1,-1\}, \end{eqs} such that $\phi(S_i) = 1$ for all but a finite number of $S_i \in \mathcal{S}$. \end{definition} \begin{definition} A \textbf{boundary anyon} is defined as the local ``syndrome pattern'' of boundary gauge operators that indicates how boundary gauge operators are violated: \begin{eqs} \varphi: \mathcal{G} \rightarrow \ZZ_2= \{1,-1\}, \end{eqs} such that the homomorphism $\varphi(G_i) = 1$ for all but a finite number of $G_i \in \mathcal{G}$. \end{definition} By quotienting out trivial anyons—those created by local operators—the resulting equivalence classes form a finite Abelian fusion group.
-Nontrivial bulk and boundary anyons are produced by operators that extend infinitely.
-In particular, boundary anyons arise at the endpoints of a \textbf{boundary string operator}—a product of boundary gauge operators along a boundary segment.
+In this framework, bulk and boundary anyons can be defined as follows~\cite{Ellison2023paulitopological, ruba2024homological, liang2023extracting, liang2024operator, liang2025generalized}: \begin{definition} A \textbf{bulk anyon} is defined as a finite violation of stabilizers on the lattice.
+It is a homomorphism $\phi$ from the stabilizer group $ \mathcal{S} $ to $\ZZ_2$: \begin{eqs} \phi: \mathcal{S} \rightarrow \ZZ_2= \{1,-1\}, \end{eqs} such that $\phi(S_i) = 1$ for all but a finite number of $S_i \in \mathcal{S}$. \end{definition} \begin{definition} A \textbf{boundary anyon} is defined as the local ``syndrome pattern'' of boundary gauge operators that indicates how boundary gauge operators are violated: \begin{eqs} \varphi: \mathcal{G} \rightarrow \ZZ_2= \{1,-1\}, \end{eqs} such that the homomorphism $\varphi(G_i) = 1$ for all but a finite number of $G_i \in \mathcal{G}$. \end{definition} By quotienting out trivial anyons—those created by local operators—the resulting equivalence classes form a finite Abelian fusion group. {\change Nontrivial anyons can be realized at the endpoints of string operators, corresponding to twisted sectors under the 1-form symmetries generated by closed anyon worldlines.} In particular, boundary anyons arise at the endpoints of a \textbf{boundary string operator}—a product of boundary gauge operators along a boundary segment.
 There exists a one-to-one correspondence between bulk and boundary anyons, allowing boundary anyons to move into the bulk and vice versa~\cite{liang2024operator}.

 Each gapped boundary in an Abelian topological order (i.e., anyon theory $\mathcal{A}$) is associated with a \textbf{Lagrangian subgroup} $\mathcal{L} \subset \mathcal{A}$, defined as the maximal set of bosonic anyons that braid trivially with one another \cite{etingof2010fusion, Kapustin2011Topological, Kong2014Anyon, kaidi2022higher}.
 The condensation of the bosons in $\mathcal{L}$ on the boundary allows their string operators to terminate at the boundary without any energy cost.
 Constructing the boundary stabilizer Hamiltonian involves two steps: \begin{enumerate} \item \textbf{Boundary anyon condensation:} Incorporate mutually commuting short boundary string operators corresponding to the bosons in the Lagrangian subgroup into the Hamiltonian. \item \textbf{Topological order (TO) completion:} Introduce extra local boundary gauge operators into the Hamiltonian to ensure that the topological order condition near the boundary is fully satisfied. \end{enumerate} Although the second step is overlooked in the literature, it is critical for constructing a lattice Hamiltonian with gapped boundaries, particularly because not all boundary gauge operators arise from truncating bulk stabilizers.
 For a detailed discussion of these two steps and a comprehensive algorithm outlining the procedure, see Ref.~\cite{liang2024operator}.